enghwa/MultiRegion-Serverless-Workshop/4_Testing/README.md

 ## Completion

 Congratulations!
 You have now setup and verified an API that fails over from one region to another automatically in the event of a disaster.

-Wild Rydes users are going to love this!
+To prevent further AWS charges, please clean-up the AWS resources created in this workshop by following the [steps here.](5_Cleanup/README.md)

 The application you have built includes many components that you would need to build your own Serverless applications in AWS including [AWS